amqp-node/amqplib/doc/channel_api.md

 ## `ChannelModel(connection)`

 This constructor represents a connection in the channel API.
-It takes as an argument a `connection.Connection`; in general though it is better to use `connect()`, which will open the connection for you.
+It takes as an argument a `connection.Connection`; though it is better to use `connect()`, which will open the connection for you.
+It is exported as a potential extension point.

 ### `ChannelModel#close`